magnusmel/evaluation-guide/content/evaluation-guide/app-lifecycle/cicd.md

 ## 2 How Can I Integrate Automated Tests of My Mendix Apps in My CI/CD Pipeline?

 As part of the CI pipeline, testing can be fully automated.
-To implement unit tests, you can use the [UnitTesting](https://appstore.home.mendix.com/link/app/390/) module, which is available in the Mendix App Store.
+To implement unit tests, you can use the [UnitTesting](https://appstore.home.mendix.com/link/app/390/) module, which is available in the Mendix App Store/Marketplace.
 In addition, testers and developers alike can use the [Mendix Application Test Suite](https://docs.mendix.com/ats/), a Selenium-based test service for automated UI testing.
 Third-party testing tools and services can also be used to integrate with the CI pipeline.

 For more details, see [Testing](test-automation-qa).